TheJoin95/covid19-market-waiting-times/README.md

 - Add a refresh function
 - Add a prevent function to reload the same data in the same areas
 - Refactoring & Build & Uglify **in progress**
+- Add autosuggest on search city/address
+- Add nominatim API as a fallback for geocoding
+- Add geocoding data from geocode API in client localStorage as a cache

 # Credits

 The waitingtimes lib is based on the [populartimes python library](https://github.com/m-wrzr/populartimes/).
-The geolocation utility comes from the [greg's repo](https://github.com/gregsramblings/getAccurateCurrentPosition).
+The geolocation client utility comes from the [greg's repo](https://github.com/gregsramblings/getAccurateCurrentPosition).

+The geolocation API used on the backend site is provided from [ArcGIS](https://developers.arcgis.com/).

 Cheers.